 We tested their live support a couple of times and had to wait as long as 5 minutes for anyone to copy-paste their generic opening line.

 That said, they at least know everything they need to know about their own product, and once the chat starts, you don’t have to wait long for answers.

 UPDATE 07/23/20: IPVanish has since contacted us and discussed their support team.
 We then tested the support team from a “blind” account and had much better luck, with quick responses and better answers.
 We will thoroughly investigate their support team when we redo the IPVanish review in the near future.

 How to Cancel IPVanish and Get Your Money Back

-We do recommend IPVanish if you’re looking for a basic VPN service at affordable rates – especially for Kodi purposes.
+We do recommend IPVanish if you’re looking for an affordable VPN service – especially for Kodi purposes.
 However, if you want a little more bang for your buck, it’s easy enough to cancel: